damianhakert/damianhakert.github.io/source/posts/2016-11-22-android-builds-gitlab-ci.html.md

     - app/build/outputs/
 ```

-This defines our first job, called 'build.'
-It's the only job in the 'build' stage.
-It just builds the debug version of the app and makes the outputs of the build available for download via the artifacts field.
+This defines our first job, called "build".
+It's the only job in the `build` stage.
+It just builds the debug version of the app and makes the outputs of the build available for download via the `artifacts` field.

 ```yml
 unitTests: